redruin1/factorio-draftsman/docs/source/quickstart.rst

         }
     )

 But we've been down this road once before.
-Enter: the ``Entity`` class!
+Enter: the :py:class:`.Entity` class!
 Or, rather, base class.
 For simplicity's sake we'll ignore ``Blueprint`` for the moment and focus on just entities.